Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Prior Work

+The benefits and consequences of the pandemic switch to remote work have not fallen equally.
+Women~\cite{galanti2021work,brynjolfsson2020covid, sandoval2021remote,ahrendt2020living}, migrants~\cite{giorgi2020covid}, and those whose jobs prior to the pandemic involved contact with the public~\cite{giorgi2020covid} were the most negatively impacted by the shift to remote work.
+These negative impacts included reductions in mental health and income, and for women in particular, higher burdens of childcare and housework.
+Our work responds to these findings by investigating whether and how the changes the pandemic forced affected a particularly marginalized population made up of exactly the young, migrant, mostly women in contact with the public that these studies have shown were most affected by COVID-19 in formal workplaces.
 Beyond workers in the formal sector, prior work also examines the experiences of gig workers who may conduct digitally-mediated but still in-person work during the pandemic.
-Gig workers such as those advertising to do home-based tasks on Taskrabbit faced significantly more risk and challenging tradeoffs than professional workers: they were forced to chose between the risk they were prepared to take with regard to Covid and financial wellbeing~\cite{cameron2021risky}.
+Gig workers such as those advertising to do home-based tasks on Taskrabbit faced significantly more risk and challenging tradeoffs than professional workers: they were forced to chose between the risk they were prepared to take with regard to COVID-19 and financial wellbeing~\cite{cameron2021risky}.
 To navigate this tradeoff, as well as clients expectations of their behavior, they developed a number of strategies (altering their pricing for high risk tasks, engaging in safety theater such as wearing more protective gear than they otherwise felt they needed to in order to reassure clients) and in some cases stopped gig work entirely.
 However, the ability to stop working was a privilege.
 Like many sex workers, other gig workers experienced many barriers to receiving government aid and therefore had no choice but to continue working through the pandemic - in this way we can view gig work (including sex work) as a non-governmental financial safety net~\cite{ravenelle2021side, apouey2020gig}.
 Digitally mediated in-person workers were often also ineligible for healthcare, and could not social distance (e.g., ride-share drivers)~\cite{rani2020platform}.
-Some studies found that, as with sex workers, there was a growth in workers entering the digitally-mediated gig workplace due to the pandemic and because of the ``distancing'' effect - i.e., more goods and services being distributed via digital mediation - that there was the possibility of increased income during this time~\cite{polkowska2021platform, stephany2020distancing}.
+Ravanelle et al. and Stephany et al. both found that, as with sex workers, there was a growth in workers entering the digitally-mediated gig workplace due to the pandemic and because of the ``distancing'' effect - i.e., more goods and services being distributed via digital mediation - that there was the possibility of increased income during this time~\cite{polkowska2021platform, stephany2020distancing}.

 The vast majority of prior work on remote work during the COVID-19 pandemic focuses on employees shifting from in-person to remote work \textit{or} on gig workers continuing (or beginning) digitally-mediated in-person work during a pandemic.
 In contrast, our work focuses on a primarily-informally (gig) employed workforce shifting to completely digital employment.
 Further, we focus on a workforce composed of the groups prior work finds have been most affected by the shift to remote work that is additionally stigmatized and marginalized due to the nature of their work.
 By focusing on a group of workers at the intersection of multiple dimensions of marginalization and precarity we can offer insight into the promise and peril of remote work for this group and other groups of workers who intersect with them on one or more axes.